jau392/NotesRank-Raw-Code/README.md

 participants upload their notes submissions, vying for the top 3 spots which earn them a small, yet nontrivial, reward.
 These notes are then edited and woven together wiki-style into a final version.

+The purpose of this is to ultimately save students' time while also improving their performance.
+It's a combination of the concepts of 'wisdom of the crowd' and incentive for participation (grade boost on whatever class assessment the notes are being used for, such as a midterm/final/etc.)

 The latest iteration of the project may be found here: https://summer-2021.cs.utexas.edu/cs329e-mitra/jau392/projectfinal/index.php